 During the journey we tried to make our passengers feel comfortable, learn more about them and document the return to make their situation more visible, which we hope will serve to encourage others to launch similar initiatives.
 It is about each one helping, within their means, these poor people whose lives were brutally and inexorably twisted on February 24.

 Bringing 40 refugees on a bus does not say much; it’s just a number.
-My goal as a volunteer photographer was to show them, to show the people behind the number, but also to give them a voice, to let them speak directly to you, so a key part of this photographic document was to ask them to write a message to the world, to portray them with it.
+My goal as a volunteer photographer was to show the people behind the number and to give them a voice, to let them speak directly to you, so a key part of this photographic document was to ask them to write a message to the world, to portray them with it.

 I hope that all the refugees we brought, and all Ukrainians in general, will be able to return to their country soon, that they will regain happiness and that justice will be done to the unjust people who have provoked and sustained this war.